opensvc/docs.opensvc.com/source/collector.forms.rst

   * ``No``

-* :keyword:`Function`
+* **Function**

   A function exported by the OpenSVC collector as a JSON-RPC, called to determine the input value.
-This keyword can be coupled to the :keyword:`Args` keyword to select which form inputs provide the JSON-RPC arguments.
+This keyword can be coupled to the **Args** keyword to select which form inputs provide the JSON-RPC arguments.

   Available functions: